Top 3 Ethical Hacking Certifications

 Companies and governments are turning to ethical hackers to help strengthen security by finding vulnerabilities before malicious hackers can exploit them.
 Ethical hacking is a growing industry; more and more people are using their technical skills for both fun and profit.

-Although ethical hackers uses the same methods to test and bypass security defenses as their less principled counterparts, they are sanctioned to find any vulnerabilities, This is so that companies can document what was found and fix it as soon as possible to improve security.
+Although ethical hackers use the same methods to test and bypass security defenses as their less-principled counterparts, they are sanctioned to find vulnerabilities.
+They do this so that companies can document what was found and fix those vulnerabilities as soon as possible to improve security.
 Ethical hackers also provide individual services to help people recover data, email, and documents that may be inaccessible because of any number of problems.

-The Certified Ethical Hacker (CEH) is the broadest of the broadest of all available certification options.
-The CEH is designed to test the cybersecurity professional’s baseline knowledge of security threats, risks, and countermeasures through lectures and hands-on labs.
+The Certified Ethical Hacker (CEH) is the broadest of all available certification options.
+The CEH exam is designed to test the cybersecurity professional’s baseline knowledge of security threats, risks, and countermeasures through lectures and hands-on labs.
 An experienced professional may sit for the exam without any training by submitting proof of at least two years of cybersecurity experience.

 Managed by the EC-Council, a significant benefit of the CEH certification is flexibility.
 The EC-Council has options for instructor-led training, video lectures, and self-study.
 These options are available online and organizations have the option of contracting EC-Council trainers to conduct on-site training.

-Even though many of the job listings for ethical hackers specifically require a CEH certification, it is not always the best option.
-A major criticism of CEH is that because of the emphasis on lecture-based training, most courses do not provide an adequate amount of hands-on experience.
+Even though many of the job listings for ethical hackers specifically require a CEH certification, it may not always be the best option.
+A major criticism of CEH is that because of the emphasis on lecture-based training, most of their hacking courses do not provide an adequate amount of hands-on experience.

 The Global Information Assurance Certification (GIAC) program is run by the SANS Institute, one of the oldest organizations that provides cybersecurity education.
 GIAC offers dozens of vendor-neutral certifications with courses that require hands-on learning.
 GIAC courses are held online.
 The company also sponsors research white papers that are provided to the cybersecurity industry without charge.

-There are a variety of options to earn the GIAC Penetration Tester (GPEN) certification but it is highly recommended that learners take the SEC560 course on Network Penetration Testing and Ethical Hacking from the SANS Institute.
-SEC560 is one of the most comprehensive courses on the topic and demonstrates that the certificate holder has had a nice balance of theory and hands-on training.
+There are a variety of options to earn the GIAC Penetration Tester (GPEN) certification, but it is highly recommended that learners take the SEC560 course on Network Penetration Testing and Ethical Hacking from the SANS Institute; it is one of the most comprehensive courses on the topic and demonstrates that the certificate holder has received a good balance of theory and hands-on training.

 The Offensive Security Certified Professional (OSCP) is the least known but most technical of the certification options.
 Offered by the for-profit Offensive Security, it is advertised as the only completely hands-on certification program.
 Offensive Security designed the program for technical professionals “to prove they have a clear, practical understanding of the penetration testing process and lifecycle.”

-Before considering the OCSP certification, understand that the coursework requires a solid technical understanding of networking protocols, software development, and systems internals, specifically Kali Linux, an open source project maintained by Offensive Security.
-Most students enrolled in this training program will be taking it online because in-class training is only offered in Las Vegas.
-Online training does allow the most flexibility in working at your own pace.
+Before considering the OCSP certification, understand that the coursework requires a solid technical understanding of networking protocols, software development, and systems internals, specifically Kali Linux, an open-source project maintained by Offensive Security.
+Most students enrolled in this training program will take the course online; classroom training is only offered in Las Vegas.

 Most companies purchase the services of cybersecurity firms that specialize in security compliance and testing.
 These companies hire professionals that will investigate the root cause of the breach, perform penetration testing, deliver a report of their findings and provide recommended mitigations.
 Cybersecurity firms accumulate talent and market themselves to the industry.